 What Causes Stomach Cramps?

 Do you experience abdominal pain after eating?
 Stomach cramps are very unpleasant and can be accompanied by pain and worry.
 Nearly everyone gets a stomachache at some point, and normally, it is nothing to be concerned about.
-However, there can be times when stomach cramps before or after you have eaten are so unbearable that you need to see your doctor.
+However, there can be times when you experience stomach cramps before or after you have eaten that are so unbearable that you need to see your doctor.
 Learn what causes an upset stomach and how to prevent them with a few lifestyle changes.

 Table of Contents

 1. What Is the Most Common Cause of Stomach Cramps?

 3. Conditions That Cause Stomach Cramps, Discomfort, and Pain